 Cloud infrastructure is the foundation of cloud computing.
 The cloud infrastructure provides the components, such as networks, data, servers, and virtualisation.
 A cloud service provider hosts those resources and delivers them to customers via the internet.
 Fulfilling customers’ needs via on-demand access.

 Cloud Deployment Models

-On the other hand a Private Cloud is for a lone organisation who has private access.
+On the other hand, a Private Cloud is for a lone organisation that has private access.
 These tend to be larger organisations such as an Enterprise.
-They tend to have higher transaction volumes, and will benefit from dedicated private cloud deployment.
-Organisations can specific the nature of the hosting to meet their specific user requirements.
+They tend to have higher transaction volumes and will benefit from dedicated private cloud deployment.
+Then they can specify the nature of the hosting to meet their specific user requirements.
 This could be, data volume, transaction frequency or latency.

 What are the different types of cloud service delivery models?

 Cloud services are delivered under three main models, SaaS, IaaS and PaaS.
-These each reflect the different needs and services customers would want.
+These each reflects the different needs and services customers would want.

 SaaS (Software as a Service)

 A SaaS is defined as a cloud-based subscription service, which makes software easily accessible over the internet.
 An ‘on-demand’ service that removes the need to download software onto your computer.
 It is able to provide regular updates and support.

 A SaaS does not directly involve customers using cloud infrastructure, the provider instead hosts and manages an application.
 For example, Salesforce is a popular CRM SaaS application where users can log in to use the service.
 The data within the application can then be stored locally, in the cloud or in both.